gbogard/portfolio/src/content/blog/what-is-recursion.md

 ...
 ```

-Since we removed our condition, our call the 'factorial' function gets expanded into an infinite number of nested calls, just like a 'while' loop that would
+Since we removed our condition, our call the `factorial` function gets expanded into an infinite number of nested calls, just like a `while` loop that would
 never exit.
 But the memory you're allowed to allocate in your program is limited.
 At some point, your Javascript engine (or JVM, or whatever environment you're in)
 will prevent you from doing more nested calls, and notify you with this exception, indicating that you've reach the maximum call depth allowed.